FoalTS/foal/docs/upgrade-to-v2/index.md

 - [Template engine](./template-engine.md)
 - [Custom Express instance](./custom-express-instance.md)

+## Common issue

+If you get unexpected errors when building the application, please check the following points:
+- You have updated all your `@foal/x` packages.
+- You have updated your `typescript` dependency to version 4.

 ## Rare cases

 - The following objects and functions have been removed: `ObjectDoesNotExist`, `isObjectDoesNotExist`, `PermissionDenied`, `isPermissionDenied`, `ValidationError`, `isValidationError`, `validate`.